Older people urged to get flu vaccine this winter

-Health minister Stephen Donnelly has urged those most vulnerable to get the free flu vaccine as the country heads into the winter.
+Minister for Health Stephen Donnelly has urged those most vulnerable to get the free flu vaccine as the country heads into the winter.

 Mr Donnelly called on anyone eligible for a jab to ensure they were protected from the flu and said that high uptake would also help ease the toll on Ireland’s fragile health system.